top of page

 Our standard is in alignment with our Good Environmental Choice Australia

 (GECA) certification which you can read more about here.
 As per this certification, all wool and wool-nylon blend yarn sourced must adhere to the EU Ecolabel standard for textiles.
-The eco-polyester is OEKO-TEX® and GECA certified.
+The polyester is OEKO-TEX® and GECA certified.

 EU ECOLABEL